daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 After you successfully run the above command you should see a screenshot like mine showing your Daytona workspace that contains the Jupyter Notebook environment is running.

-You can now run this command to open the Jupyter Notebook [environment](20240819_definition_development%20environment.md) in your default [IDE](20240819_definition_integrated%20development%20environment%20_ide_.md) you choose when installing Daytona (Replace `WORKSPACE-NAME` with the name you used when creating the workspace above, in my case it's `playground-jupyter-notebook`).
+You can now run this command below to open a terminal shell [environment](20240819_definition_development%20environment.md) in your default [IDE](20240819_definition_integrated%20development%20environment%20_ide_.md) you choose when installing Daytona (Replace `WORKSPACE-NAME` with the name you used when creating the workspace above, in my case it's `playground-jupyter-notebook`).

 ```bash
 daytona code WORKSPACE-NAME